tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 There are areas in which the Intrepids excel:
 - Size: Hands down, they are tiny.
-I keep both of my enlargers, along with all my paper, trays, lenses, easel, and everything except my chems and jugs , all in one small box under my table.
+I keep both of my enlargers, along with all my paper, trays, lenses, easel, and everything except my chemicals and jugs , all in one small box under my table.
 - Heat/Noise: The LED head is silent, and does not require any fans for cooling.
 - Dimmable light.
 The brightness control can be used in place of height,